ligi/docs/docs/trezor-faq/_sources/affiliate.rst.txt

 How do you calculate my rewards?
 --------------------------------

-We calculate your rewards as a percentage from the final sales price in BTC at the moment of the purchase.
+We calculate your rewards as a percentage of the final sales price in BTC at the moment of the purchase.
 Your current percentage is shown in the Summary on this page as *Commissions (%)*.

 On rare occasions, you might see a negative Reward in your Transaction history.
 This happens when a client returns the order and requests a refund.